 A second ship full of Cybermen is landing just above the underground base.

-But this time the base is ready and waiting for them.
-As the fresh batch of Cyberman march out of their ship, they are zapped with their own weapons, taken from the fallen Cyber-comrades in the previous episode.
+This time, the base is ready and waiting for them.
+As the fresh batch of Cybermen march out of their ship, they are zapped with their own weapons, taken from their fallen Cyber-comrades in the previous episode.
 They all fall down, and the soldiers confiscate their weapons.

 Ben bangs his head and is out cold for a while.
 I’m surprised he didn’t break several bones.